-We know that each school day and each subject within that day is enhanced by the addition of arts-based learning.
-An important component of all CCT residencies is the professional development we provide to educators.
+We know that each school day, and each subject within that day, is enhanced by the addition of arts-based learning.
+An important component of all CCT Residencies is the professional development we provide to educators.
 Our highly trained teaching artists pass their skills and knowledge on to classroom teachers to ensure the techniques and activities continue to be utilized even after our programming ends.
-Professional development trainings are built into residency sessions, and CCT will periodically hold half- or full-day p.d. opportunities on specific topics, reaching over 100 educators each year.
+Professional development training is built into residency sessions, and CCT will periodically hold half-day or full-day PDEV opportunities on specific topics, reaching over 100 educators each year.

 General Education Residencies

 CCT Residencies are tailored to the interests and needs of the communities we serve.
-Neighborhood interviews, myths, folktales, and fables provide a jumping off point for students to contextualize their own stories while learning skills in directing, performance, and design.
-Our baseline curriculum allows us to integrate and reinforce academic instruction, including subjects in S.T.E.A.M.
-(Science, Technology, Engineering, Arts, and Math).
-We work with over 1,000 students in pre-k through 12th grade each year; 92% of our school partners are returning partners; and three-quarters of students report a CCT residencies carry over into positive effects for their community.
+Neighborhood interviews, myths, folktales, and fables provide a foundation for students to contextualize their own stories while learning skills in directing, performance, and design.
+Our baseline curriculum allows us to integrate and reinforce academic instruction, including subjects in STEAM (science, technology, engineering, arts, and math).
+We work with over 1,000 students in Pre-K through 12th grade each year.
+92% of our school partners are returning partners, and three-quarters of students report that CCT Residencies carry over into positive effects for their community.

-CCT residencies are for all learners.
-Theatre education is effective across learning styles and can strongly benefit students with emotional needs, attention needs, learning disabilities, or language needs.
+CCT Residencies are for all learners.
+Theatre education is effective across learning styles and can strongly benefit students with emotional needs, attention needs, language needs, or learning disabilities.
 CCT’s teaching artists adhere to guidelines from the National Standards for Theatre Education, with the following goals/student benefits:

 Takeaways from student participants